lucasmnxavierrj/Javascript/README.md

 A responsive and interative Q&A page.

 *In this project I used nested arrow functions and the forEach method to manipulate the elements corresponding each button's card.*

+ - **8_Menu**

+A interative menu page.

+*In this project I fed the data via Javascrit through an array of objects.
+Used the DOMContentLoaded event to display all content on page load, and then used the filter method to dynamically filter the array based on the button pressed.
+To display the array on the page I used the map method to concatenate the html blocks.